Yas7777/ZenTracker-Backend/README.md

-# Record Your Zen - BackEnd
+# Record Your Zen - Backend

 Inspired by a tracker we built in school and the Daylio app, I wanted to track my ever changing moods in a very simplified manner.